r2devops/docs/README.md

 5. **Add a title**: Define a H1 title at the top of the file (in markdown, use `# My title`).
 This will be the main title of your page and will be used as metadata.

+6. **Adding Images**: If your documentation requires images, create a directory named `img` in the same location as your documentation page.
+Use this directory to store and manage all the necessary images.

 ## Blog Section

 For detailed information on customizing blog sections, refer to the [Docusaurus blog documentation](https://docusaurus.io/docs/blog).